Western Animation: Dead Space: Aftermath

-- The Bad Guy Wins: Isabel Cho is lobotomized and used as a scapegoat for the Aegis VII disaster after refusing to work for the Overseer, and Nolan Stross is imprisoned for study on the Marker's affects on the human mind.
+- The Bad Guy Wins: Cho is lobotomized and used as a scapegoat for the Aegis VII disaster after she refused to work for the Overseer, and Stross is imprisoned for study on the Marker's affects on the human mind.

 - Boom, Headshot